NSHipster/articles/2014-11-03-uisplitviewcontroller.md

 There is one more optimization we can do for the iPhone 6+ via [`UISplitViewControllerDelegate`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UISplitViewControllerDelegate_protocol/index.html).

-When the user first launches the app, we can make the Master view controller fully displayed until the user selects a list item:
+When the user first launches the app, we can make the master view controller fully displayed until the user selects a list item:

 ```swift
 import UIKit